 - Clematis vines – late spring through early fall, depending on the variety.

 - Daylilies (Hemerocallis) – summer through early fall

 - Lavender (Lavandula) – summer through early fall

-- Salvia – late spring through early fall
+- Salvia – mid spring through summer

-- Sedum – mid summer through fall
+- Sedum – mid-summer through fall

 In addition to planting what blooms at the same time, you should also look for ways to extend the bloom period of your seasonal groupings.
 This can be accomplished by sequential blooming.
-Or, in other words, choosing plants and flowers that bloom right after another in the season grouping.
+Or, in other words, choosing plants and flowers that bloom right after another in the seasonal grouping.
 This keeps your garden room full of color and interest for a longer amount of time.

 More great gardening posts